rodolfoksveiga/master_ufsc/README.md

 cores_left = 0
 ```

-**2.** Load dataset and transform qualitative variables in factors, so that it's possible to transform these variables into dummy variables.
+**2.** Load the tidy dataset (`raw_data`) and transform qualitative variables in factors, so that it's possible to transform these variables into dummy variables.

 ```R
 ## main code